FOREX-Euro just above 2-yr low vs dlr in volatile trade

 Dour German manufacturing data on Thursday was a reminder

-that no country in the region was immune from the debt crisis
+that no country in the region was immune from the region's debt

 Paul Dietrich, chief executive officer at Foxhall Capital